How To Apply Iron On Patches

-Iron-on patches are a great way to add a custom touch to any of your clothing or cloth accessories.
-Jackets, pants, backpacks, and t-shirts can all be infused with a hint of your personality and interests by adding a patch or two.
+Iron-on patches are a great way to add a patch to hats, clothing, Jackets, pants, backpacks, and can all be infused with a hint of your personality and interests by adding a patch or two.
 Though iron-on patches have their roots in military history, they have since evolved to represent all different types or groups and organizations, from sports teams and clubs to nonprofits and schools.

-Whatever the reason you’re adding iron-on patches, it’s a simple application process that makes a big impact.
-The patches are designed to be easy to adhere to, and it can be done in just a few simple steps.
-That means that, in just a few minutes, you can reimagine your favorite closet staples with the addition of a patch.
+Whatever the reason you’re adding iron-on patches, it’s a simple DIY application process that makes a big impact.
+Patches can be designed to be easy to adhere to apparel in just a few simple steps.
+The first thing you need for this process is an iron, a clean piece of fabric (such as a sheet or pillowcase) to protect your clothing from any branding heat damage and desired patch.

 Creating Your Patch